alaayasser01/Face-Recognition-System/README.md

 Install them using: `pip install -r requirements.txt`

-## Contributors

-- John Doe (john.doe@example.com)
-- Jane Smith (jane.smith@example.com)

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize the README file according to your specific project details.
+# Your feedback and collaboration are highly valued.
+Feel free to delve into the details, and I'm open to discussions and contributions!